 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
 Forfeiture of premiums and exclusion from the premium sale may result from infractions of these rules. - 3.
 All animals from all youth must be owned by weigh-in/tagging time for market and by pre-entry time for breeding beef. - 4.
 The steer and heifer show will be a no fit show, "Blow and Show."
 "No Fit," is defined as using no adhesive, glue, paint or powder products.
 Nothing stiff or sticky may be used.
 Judge must be able to run a comb through the hair.
 Any product used must be water soluble.
 The use of twining hair and/or dying the animals coat to change the natural integrity is prohibited.
 If the product doesn't fit within these guidelines, then don't use it. - 5.
 Each exhibitor must care for and groom his or her own animal during the fair and may use only the assistance of an immediate family member (mother, father, stepparent, legal guardian, brother, or sister) or another 4-H or FFA member from the respective county fair who is also an exhibitor at this year's county fair. - 6.
-Beef tie-out will be no earlier than 9:00 p.m. nightly.
-Beef must return to barn by 8:00 a.m. daily. - 7.
+Beef tie-out will be no earlier than 8:00 p.m. nightly. - 7.
 A neck rope is required on all animals tied in the stalls/exhibit area. - 8.
-Contact the River Valley District Livestock Agent, 4-H Agent, or any RVED office for State Fair and Kansas Junior Livestock Show nomination requirements, entry information, and deadlines.
+Contact the River Valley District Livestock Agent, 4-H Agent, or any RVED office for State Fair and Kansas Junior Livestock Show nomination requirements, entry information, and deadlines. - 9.
+Market Beef - a.
+All market beef (steers and market heifers) must be tagged with an official Kansas 4-H electronic identification ear tag and must have been tagged and weighed at a spring weigh-in time to be eligible to show.
+Livestock agent should be contacted if a tag is lost and arrangements for a replacement tag must be made prior to coming to the fair.
+Animals brought to fair without a tag and with no prior arrangements for a replacement may be deemed ineligible by the livestock agent and superintendent.